top of page

 The booking policy at Skincare Oasis details the conditions that may prevent or restrict clients from receiving specific services, with additional contraindications that may not be explicitly listed.
 The establishment reserves the right to determine contraindications and encourages clients to consult their doctors for advice.

-Contraindications that PREVENT a facial treatment:
+Contraindications that PREVENT a manual facial treatment:

 This includes Hot stones facial which also has additional contraindications please see below